FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Improvements in Speed and Performance

 \subsection{Searching}

-Much of the efficiency in FlexFringe is achieved by making use of a union/find data structure, which allows to quickly perform and undo merges.
-The majority of the time is typically spend on reading, writing, and updating the data structures maintained by the evaluation function which implements the consistency and score functions. {A search algorithm calls these functions frequently, but only when evaluation new paths to search.
-Search routines can therefore quickly switch to different merge paths (undoing and redoing merges) by only performing union/find updates.
+Much of the efficiency in FlexFringe is achieved using a union/find data structure, which allows to perform and undo merges quickly.
+Most of the time is typically spent reading, writing, and updating the data structures used to compute a merge's consistency and score.
+Doing and undoing merges typically is not a performance bottleneck.
+Search routines can, therefore, quickly switch to different merge paths (undoing and redoing merges) by only performing union/find updates.
 In this way, FlexFringe can try to optimize a global objective.
-For PDFAs, it minimizes the AIC of the resulting model.} We have implemented a simple best-first search strategy similar to ed-beam~\cite{bugalho2005inference} for this purpose.
+For PDFAs, it minimizes the AIC of the resulting model.
+For this purpose, we have implemented a simple best-first search strategy similar to ed-beam~\cite{bugalho2005inference}.
+You can run this by setting the \textsc{mode} parameter to the \textsc{search} setting.
+When set to search, FlexFringe prints out an overview of the search space size.
+Whenever it finds a new model that improves the AIC, it prints the new model to a file.